 Home

 The Saltee Islands, St. George's Channel consisting of the Great and Little Saltee, are situated approximately 5 kilometers off the coast of Kilmore Quay Co.Wexford.
-The larger island Great Saltee is the most famous bird sanctuary in Ireland and is very popular with both day-trippers and birdwatchers alike.
-These Islands are privately owned by the Neale family and are one of the world's major bird sanctuaries.

 If the Saltees had any other name before their present title, it has been long lost.
 As for the origin of the name there are two possible theories, Norse or of Old or Middle English derivation.
 However the name suggests a Norse origin (Salt ey - salt island) derived from the phenomenon of the salty spray which sweeps across the islands at times of high winds and waves, especially during the winter.